 We place our loved ones in skilled nursing facilities to ensure their safety and to make sure they get the care they need as they age.
 Unfortunately, every year, thousands of seniors are victims of neglect in nursing homes.
 Nursing home neglect can take on various forms.
 All of them, however, are serious and may require you to move your loved one to a new facility.
 Some of the types of nursing home negligence include:

 - Social/Emotional Neglect – nursing homes are notorious for being understaffed.
-This type of neglect is often a result of a loved one being left to themselves without any interaction from staff members or feeling staff members are short in their dealings with the patient.
+This type of neglect is often a result of a loved one being left to themselves without any interaction with staff members or feeling staff members are short in their dealings with the patient.

 - Personal Needs Neglect – as our loved one’s age, they often need help with everyday needs such as toileting, dressing, and bathing.
 When a nursing home patient does not get the help they need with their everyday personal hygiene needs, this is a form of neglect.